hhaji/funqg/README.md

   --scaler_regression   Whether to use Standard scaler for regression tasks --division            scaffold, random
   --batch_size          Batch size
+  --evaluate_saved      Whether just to compute test scores for the best-saved models or train models first
   --n_splits            Number of splits for CV --num_epochs          Number of epochs
   --device              cpu, cuda